contextcode-co/contextcode-cli/README.md

 # contextcode

 contextcode is an AI-assisted CLI that indexes repositories, and produces executable task plans for large language model (LLM) agents.
-The project is organized as a TypeScript monorepo with reusable packages for agents, provider integrations, shared types, and Ink-based TUIs.

 ## Prerequisites

 - Node.js 18 or newer (the build targets Node 18 via `tsup`)
-- pnpm 10.15.1 (pinned in `packageManager`)
-- Git (recommended so the `init` command can log repository metadata)

 ## Quick start